Nobodyknows: History

-Nobodyknows debuted in 2003 on the Sony Music Associated Records label with the mini-album Nobody knows3.
-They have released several hit CD singles which include "Kokoro Odoru", a song that was used as the second ending theme for the anime television series SD Gundam Force and included in the Nintendo DS game Osu!
+Nobodyknows debuted in 2003 on the Sony Music Associated Records label with the mini-album Nobody knows 3.
+They quickly came to fame with their single CD "Kokoro Odoru", a song that was used as the second ending theme for the anime television series SD Gundam Force and included in the Nintendo DS game Osu!
 Tatakae!
 Ouendan.
-They released their first album, Do You Know?, in June 2004 and debuted at number one on the Japanese Oricon charts, a rare accomplishment for hip-hop groups in Japan.
-In 2005, the group wanted to help aspiring local artists, so they organized the Nagoya Music Expo in September.
-The event brought in around 10,000 people.
+They released their first album, Do You Know?, in June 2004 and debuted at number one on the Japanese Oricon charts.
+In 2005, the group organized the Nagoya Music Expo in order to help aspiring artists, which ended up drawing in around 10,000 attendees.

-Later that year, Nobodyknows released their second album, titled 5MC&1DJ.
+Later that same year, Nobodyknows released their second album, titled 5MC&1DJ.
 The album featured the song "Shiawase Nara Te o Tatakō" which was used as the theme song for the Japanese release of Kung Fu Hustle.
 The group remained in the public eye in 2006 with a national tour in February as they performed in every prefecture in Japan, which had not been previously done before by a hip-hop group.
 The tour was filmed and released in November as a DVD and Blu-ray release titled Nobodyknows+ Tour 2006 "5MC&1DJ" - Kuribou no Menkui Dochu Hizakurige.
-The group performed their first overseas concert at Tokyo Night 2007 on 24 March in Long Beach, California, bringing their style of hip-hop/pop fusion to a U.S. audience.
+The group performed their first overseas concert at Tokyo Night 2007 on 24 March in Long Beach, California.